-L.PHI-331: Knowledge, Truth & Reality L.PHI-333: Philosophy of God & Religion
+L.PHI-350: Human Identity in Community-AI L.PHI-301: Foundations of Ethics L.PHI-331: Knowledge, Truth & Reality L.PHI-333: Philosophy of God & Religion

 POLITICS

 Division of Philosophical, Religious, Theological, Social & Cultural Studies

 Student Learning Outcomes - Politics 1.
 Basic Political Literacy-mastery of core political concepts 2.
 Global Awareness-the ability to recognize and understand the ways in which global political dynamics, institutions, and ideas influence political life 3.
 Normative Awareness-the ability to recognize and understand the inescapable moral dimensions of political life 4.
 Intellectual Openness-the ability to recognize and understand a range of critical perspectives on political life 5.
 Critical Thinking-the ability to analyze arguments, synthesize ideas, defend positions, and develop coherent and consistent lines of thought 6.
 Group Work-the ability to effectively initiate, develop, and complete projects in collaboration with other students 7.
 Written Communication-the ability to effectively communicate written ideas that are coherent, insightful, well-organized, grammatically correct, and supported by evidence 8.
 Oral Communication-the ability to effectively communicate spoken ideas, in both formal presentations and informal discussions, that are coherent, insightful, well-organized, and supported by evidence